 The trek starts early in the morning and is usually 3-day/2-night with the summit of Mount Rinjani.
 Trekking companies offer several options depending on your fitness level.

 Rinjani is an active volcano with an elevation of 3,726 meters.
 For us, it was one of the hardest treks we’ve ever done (mainly because we weren’t in great shape at that time).

 You don’t have to have experience but you should have good stamina and strong legs.
 Once you reach the rim of the crater you can decide to continue to the summit or hike towards the lake.
 Read more about the trek in our review of trekking to Mount Rinjani.

 We finished our trek quite late and couldn’t leave without seeing waterfalls.
 We stayed in the hotel Pondok Senaru with a morning view of the waterfall.
 Simply amazing.

 Day 9: Sendang Gile & Tiu Kelep waterfalls, Gilis

 In the morning you will probably wake up quite sore after 3 days of hiking.
 In case you didn’t see Sendang Gile and Tiu Kelep waterfalls before the trek, go for a walk and cool off under the waterfalls.
 The best time to visit is early in the morning when we visited there was almost nobody.

 After you finish at the waterfall you can get a ride to Bangsal port.
 From there, buy a boat ticket to one of the Gili islands.
 This will be your well-deserved relaxing place after such a strenuous effort of hiking the volcano.
 Choose Gili Trawangan (Gili T) if you want to party, Gili Meno or Gili Air for quiet nights.

 Day 10-11: Snorkelling/diving trip

 Gili Islands are small islands with mostly western tourists.
-They are perfect for lying by the pool, on the beach, sun bathing or just chilling after the trek.
+They are perfect for laying by the pool, on the beach, sunbathing or just chilling after the trek.